 - Ativan carries a high risk for developing dependency or addiction and therefore should only be used short term.
 Even low doses of Ativan can cause dependency and addiction

 If you or a loved one struggle with addiction, help is available.
-Contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can put you on the path toward a healthier future.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can put you on the path toward a healthier future.

 Drugs.com.
 “Lorazepam.”
 November 2017.
 Accessed July 26, 2019.